na-na-hi/renget/archive/rzimh.md

 "Have you seen Desolator since Christopher's accident?"

-"What?" she looked at him distrusfully, stepping back.
+"What?" she looked at him distrustfully, stepping back.

 "I know he's been talking to you.
 You're not gonna take his offer, right?"